Project History

 coredis is a fork of the excellent aredis client developed and maintained by Jason Chen.

 aredis already had support for cluster & sentinel and was one of the best performing async python clients.
-Since it had become unmaintained as of October 2020 The initial intention of the fork was add python 3.10 compatibility and coredis 2.x is drop-in backward compatible with aredis and adds support up to python 3.10.
+Since it had become unmaintained as of October 2020 The initial intention of the fork was add python 3.10 compatibility and v2.0.0 was drop-in backward compatible with aredis and addd support up to python 3.10.

 Versions v3.0.0 and above no longer maintain compatibility with aredis.
 Since aredis mostly mirrored the redis client, this inherently means that coredis diverges from both, most notable (at the time of writing) in the following general categories: